- The Upfit Insider

 A 26-ft medium duty box truck with liftgate usually carries 8,000–9,000 lbs of payload, depending on body material and liftgate type.

-Box Truck Dimensions & Door Heights (Length & Height)
+Dimensions & Door Heights (Length & Height)

-Typical box truck dimensions range from 10–26 ft in body length.
+Typical dimensions range from 10–26 ft in body length.
 Interior widths are usually 96–102 inches, while rear box truck door height runs 72–91 inches (smaller trucks at the low end, larger trucks with liftgates up to 96 inches).

 Overall truck height can be 10 ft on compact builds or up to 13 ft 6 in for large, high-roof configurations.